meteor/validated-method/README.md

 });
 ```

+The `schema` option can be set to any object that has a `validator` function which, when called with no arguments, returns a validation function to use as the `validate` option (see below).
+SimpleSchema version 1.4+ has such a function.

 #### new Method({ name, validate, run })

 If `aldeed:simple-schema` doesn't work for your validation needs, just define a custom `validate`